 “I don’t know.
 It’s the first game for both teams, so we don’t have any idea about how good Campo will be.
 I know that our Coach feels that we’re coming along okay.
 I assume that everyone here is going to come to the game to cheer us, right?
 That will help a lot.”

 I was happy that everyone raised their hands and said “Yes!”

 “You know,” I said, “some of us make announcements during lunch.
 Scott and I want to make an announcement today.”

-I nudged Scott under the table.
+I nudged Scott with my knee under the table.
 He grinned.
 “Tony and I would like to announce that we are, officially, boyfriends.”

 After dropping off our trays I nudged Scott and whispered, “Let’s talk on the way to our next class.”

 When we finally got away and were walking to the Language Arts building for our next classes, I put my arm around Scott’s shoulders.